PMBio/deeprvat/docs/annotations.md

 Bcf files created by the [preprocessing pipeline](https://deeprvat.readthedocs.io/en/latest/preprocessing.html) are used as input data.
 The input data directory should only contain the files needed.
-The pipeline also uses the variant.tsv file, the reference file and the genotypes file from the preprocesing pipeline.
+The pipeline also uses the variant.tsv file, the reference file and the genotypes file from the preprocessing pipeline.
 A GTF file as described in [requirements](#requirements) and the FASTA file used for preprocessing is also necessary.
 The pipeline beginns by installing the repositories needed for the annotations, it will automatically install all repositories in the `repo_dir` folder that can be specified in the config file relative to the annotation working directory.
 The text file mapping blocks to chromosomes is stored in `metadata` folder.
 The output is stored in the `output_dir/annotations` folder and any temporary files in the `tmp` subfolder.
 All repositories used including VEP with its corresponding cache as well as plugins are stored in `repo_dir/ensempl-vep`.